m6r-ai/getting-started-with-metaphor/README.md

 It has only a few keywords and takes only a few minutes to get started.
 This guide will show you how.

+You can find out more about Metaphor at [https://m6r.ai/metaphor](https://m6r.ai/metaphor).

 ## Who is this for?

 Metaphor has many uses.